 How to use the OI Priority List

-When scheduling your visits to the most popular attractions, such as Forbidden Journey, visit them at the beginning of the day, if possible, and not the end of the day.
-This is important because you never know when an attraction may be closed for mechanical reasons.
+When scheduling your visits to the most popular attractions, such as Harry Potter and the Escape from Gringotts, visit them at the beginning of the day, if possible, and not the end of the day.
+This is important because you never know when a ride may be closed for mechanical reasons.
 If you visit an attraction at the end of the day and it is closed, you simply are out of luck; however, if you visit first thing in the morning and it is temporarily closed, at least you will have the opportunity to try again later on.

 Is The Wizarding World of Harry Potter your top priority?